 It charts the ways in which Charlotte Mason won respect and a public voice on education, without overtly challenging patriarchal supremacy.

-It records the transformation of the PNEU from a society for educating higher class parents to an organisation promoting liberal education in private PNEU schools and state schools.
-The mechanical approach, dominating the Victorian state education system in the schools and two training colleges attended by Charlotte Mason is contrasted with the broad liberal education which underpinned her educational programmes for children and mothers as well as the Ambleside training course for governesses.
-It raises the question whether liberal education was entirely suited to children from all social classes.
+It demonstrates the transformation of the PNEU from a society for educating higher class parents for parenthood to an organisation promoting liberal education in private PNEU schools and state schools.
+The mechanical approach, dominating the Victorian state education system in the schools and two training colleges attended by Charlotte Mason is contrasted with the broad liberal education which underpinned her creative educational programmes for children and mothers as well as the Ambleside training course for governesses.
+While doubts were expressed, during the late twentieth century, as to whether the imaginative Mason’s liberal education was entirely suited to children from all social classes in Britain, it has been widely acclaimed across the Atlantic.

 Personal examples cited illustrate the new ‘war of women against women’ in challenges to Charlotte Mason’s authority by dominant matriarchs.